Our Shows

 Fridays & Saturdays at 8:00 pm

-Sundays at 3:00 pm - there will be a Saturday Matinee at 3:00 pm on March 5th
+Sundays at 3:00 pm - there will be an extra performance on Thursday, May 15th at 8:00 pm

 Current producation